tytydraco/yessleep/out/My_friend_escaped_Prison_and_is_after_me_Part_1.md

 And then suddenly I felt frozen, like the temperature dropped from 66 Fahrenheit to below freezing and before I could react I was standing in front of the playground.

 "What happened?"
+Matt Asked.

-Matt Asked.Why are you asking me?
+"Why are you asking me?
 I have no clue you idiot" I replied

 "Oh, yeah fair point you are pretty dumb" Matt said